 |4||Technical war room anaysis||High / Very High||Discuss, troubleshoot on top 50 records and move iteratively for next 50 records to unearth problems.
 We could be identifying existing issues and new issues.||Policy Admin SME, Policy Admin Business, developers and testers, legacy system Business SME, Legacy system Developers, ETL developers, Product developers and testers.|

 |5||Business war room analysis||Very High / Critical||This step will kick start with much complex and unable to identify any more problems.
 Involve Business stakeholders to understand how legacy system handled each policy / record for commission payout to identify the problems w.r.to IBM Varicent ICM Payout.||Life, Annuity , Health Business SME, Finance SME, Policy Admin SME, Policy Admin Business, developers and testers, legacy system Business SME, legacy system Developers, ETL developers, Product developers and testers.|

 |6||Residuals||Showstopper||Business and IT team are unable to progress on residual records in comparison testing.
 IBM Varicent ICM team should give evidence that IBM Varicent ICM system is working fine based on the records in residuals data set||IBM Varicent ICM testers.|

 I will write next blog to act on residual records.

 Problem identification in Record Set

-We have to scan each record to identify the problem / defect.
-When we identify the problem in single record, SQL query will be executed to retrieve the problematic records with same problem in complete data set.
+We have to scan each record to identify the problem/defect.
+When we identify the problem in a single record, the SQL query will be executed to retrieve the problematic records with the same problem in complete data set.
 This will continue in each step in comparison testing process but it will be huge challenge in step 5 and step 6 for the problem identification.

-I will write next blog in details of comparison testing to talk on variance calculation formula, dependencies on data selection, diagnostics run, QA validation, regeneration of source system files, etc.
+I will write the next blog in detail of comparison testing to talk on variance calculation formula, dependencies on data selection, diagnostics run, QA validation, regeneration of source system files, etc.